It’s hard to believe, but this administration, as well state governments, are funding anti-Israel incitement on college campuses across the nation.

 Despite the fact that in 2008, EMET had successfully worked with Congress to amend the law authorizing this program, so that it reflects “a diversity of perspectives,” nowhere is there a hint of anything resembling the Jewish perspective in these studies.
 There is nothing taught about the persecution of Jews in Arab lands or the mufti of Jerusalem’s attempted partnership with Hitler.
 More importantly, there is nothing taught about the miracle, thank G-d, of how over half of the world’s Jews have returned to our historic homeland; how Israel does everything it can to avoid war; how Israel has the most moral army in the world, notifying residents of Gaza with a 90-minute warning before striking; how we give help to our neighbors with critical medical care and agricultural development; or the force for incredible good we have been to the region and the world.

 Educational incitement is ultimately as great or greater a threat to Israel and our people as weapons.
 Israel-bashers and Jew-haters have to be taught to hate.
 Followers of Nation of Islam leader Louis Farrakhan and Woman’s March leader Linda Sarsour have to be taught.
-Through our tax dollars, we are unfortunately, helping to train the next generation.
+Through our tax dollars, we are, unfortunately, helping to train the next generation.

 Spearheaded by Tammi Benjamin of the AMCHA initiative, 69 organizations recently sent a letter to U.S. Secretary of Education Betsy DeVos asking her to address this insanity.
 No doubt the “deep state” within the department, especially those who oversee the program, will push back and find allies to cry about academic freedom.
-But federally and state funded academic freedom does not mean freedom to lie nor freedom to incite.
+But federally and state-funded academic freedom does not mean freedom to lie nor freedom to incite.

-The typical administration response to this campaign would be to “slow-roll” the organizations who signed the letter.
+The typical administration response to this campaign would be to “slow-roll” the organizations that signed the letter.
 We can envision yet another program review, which will take a year or more to complete.
 It would likely include a few findings and some watered-down unenforceable action items, all while the incitement gathers more followers.
 The national security question to ask is: “Does this program still meet the original intent of the Defense establishment?”
 It seems to be working at cross-purposes to national security interests.
 Does the U.S. government and state governments still need to fund these programs?
 If it can be demonstrated that there is a dearth of Arabic or Farsi speakers, one could appreciate the need for funding the learning of those languages.
 Barring that, is there still a case to be made to spend millions of taxpayer dollars on these programs?

 The truth is that this has been going on for decades now.
-And, as Sarah Stern says, “It is no wonder that by the time students go to university, there is only one nation state in the entire world that they are eager to rally against: the State of Israel.”
+And, as Sarah Stern says, “It is no wonder that by the time students go to university, there is only one nation-state in the entire world that they are eager to rally against: the State of Israel.”
 It’s time to put an end to this insanity.